-The development of REZs in NSW is an unfolding process, with a range of effects on social, environmental and economic life in rural NSW.
-We designed our methods to be flexible enough to capture the process as it takes place.
+The development of REZs in NSW is an unfolding process, with a range of effects in social, environmental and economic life in rural NSW.
+We designed our methods to flexibly capture the processes underway.
 Two primary methodologies were used in the study: ethnographic research and policy and industry analysis.
-We surveyed the scale of renewable energy industry developments, mapped these for our fieldwork locales, and created quantified estimates for the scale of projects registered in the NSW Planning pipeline.
+We surveyed the scale of renewable energy industry developments, mapped these for our field work locales and created quantified estimates for the scale of projects registered in the NSW Planning pipeline.